Modern Lhasa Tibetan grammar: Copulae

 Tibetan has several verbs that can be translated as "to be" or "to have" which appear in two classes.
 Copulas in the first class are essential, meaning that they denote an essential quality of the noun.
 Copulas in the second class are existential, meaning that they express the existence of a phenomenon or a characteristic and suggests an evaluation by the speaker.
-The difference between essential and existential copulas is similar to that of the verbs estar and ser in the Spanish language.
+The difference between essential and existential copulas is similar to that of the verbs ser and estar in the Spanish language.

+Outlined below is a classification from the Tibetan and Himalayan Library website, principally based on the work of Nicolas Tournadre.